nimterop/nimterop/README.md

 else:
   cImport(headerPath, recurse = true)
 ```
 This allows the user to control how the wrapper works - either pass `-d:headerStd` to search for `header.h` in the standard system path, `-d:headerGit` to clone the source from the specified git URL or `-d:headerDL` to get the source from download URL.
-Further, the `-d:headerVersion=X.Y.Z` flag can be used to specify which version to use.
+Further, the `-d:headerSetVer=X.Y.Z` flag can be used to specify which version to use.
 It is used as the tag name for Git whereas for DL, it replaces `$1` in the URL defined.

 The `-d:headerStatic` attempts to statically link the library.
 If it is omitted, the library is dynamically linked instead.